Taught MSc in Musculoskeletal Sciences

 Stephanie is also Director of Graduate Studies for the Taught MSc in Musculoskeletal Sciences at the University of Oxford.
 This part time 2-year course integrating orthopaedics and rheumatology delivers an internationally renowned programme.
 For more information on this course see the Taught MSc in Musculoskeletal Sciences or contact the Course Administrator.
 Stephanie obtained PGCert TLHE qualification in 2020 and is recognised as a Fellow of the Higher Education Academy.

 DAKIN GROUP: SOFT TISSUE JOINT DISEASE

 RESEARCH VISION AND OBJECTIVES

-* Identify the cellular basis of diseases affecting tendons (tendinopathy, tendon tears) and the shoulder joint capsule (frozen shoulder)
+* Identify the cellular & molecular basis of diseases affecting tendons (tendinopathy, tendon tears) and the joint capsule (frozen shoulder, knee arthrofibrosis)

-* Identify new therapeutic strategies to promote resolution of inflammation in tendinopathy and frozen shoulder
+* Identify new therapeutic strategies to promote resolution of inflammatory fibrosis in these conditions

 Inflammation activation and resolution in human tendon disease